 Just as a warm-up gets your body ready for exercise, a cool-down helps your body return to a state of rest.
 A cool-down will help your breathing and heart rate slow down, and your muscles relax.

-It also helps your body eliminate lactic acid and waste products from its muscles by aiding blood flow to those areas.
+It also helps your body eliminate lactic acid and other waste products from your muscles by improving blood flow to those areas.

 The pace will depend on your running level.

-However, your cool-down run or walk should be done at a slower pace than your base training pace so that you don’t put any extra stress on your body.
+However, your cool-down run or walk should be at a slower pace than your base training pace so you don’t put extra stress on your body.

-Once again, this will depend on your experience as a runner.
+Once again, this will depend on your running experience.
 But your cool-down should last at least 5-10 minutes.
+It may be even longer if you are trying to sneak in some extra volume and easy miles to your weekly load.

 #2: Stretch

-Stretching can be one of the most beneficial things to incorporate into your post-run routine.
+Stretching can be one of the most beneficial additions to your post-run routine.

 Stretching after a run can:

-It’s no secret that muscles need to be warmed up before physical activity.
-Stretching improves muscle flexibility and helps prepare muscles for the workload they’re about to take on.
+- Prevent injuries: Some of the most common injuries involve the knees and ankles, both of which can be prevented with regular stretching.
+Itโs no secret that muscles need to be warmed up before physical activity.
+Stretching improves muscle flexibility and helps prepare muscles for the workload theyโre about to take on.

 How To Stretch Post-Run